Ivan-Liao/ref/data-engineering/snowflake/overview/overview.md

 ## Search Optimization Service
 1. Turned on at table level
-2. Can be expensive
+2. Requires ownership of table or ADD SEARCH OPTIMIZATION privilege on schema level
+3. Serverless feature incurs additional compute and storage costs
-3. Speed benefits on = or IN SQL operator filters
+4. Speed benefits on = or IN SQL operator filters
+   1.  selective point lookups

 ## Tuning
 1. Rows > Groups > Result